SeanOnamade/wreckless/docs/PRD.md

 - **KO** – reduce HP to 0, triggering respawn.
 - **CD** – cooldown.
 - **Slipstream** – conditional speed bonus based on distance.

+---

+*Last Updated: After velocity system implementation and damage scaling adjustments*

+---

+## Gameplay Mode Decision (MVP)

+We're currently using **PvE Dummy Targets** for the MVP.
+Players will race around the track and hit dummy targets placed on or near the course.
+Dummies will grant **speed boosts** or other bonuses (e.g. cooldown resets).
+This ensures the game remains satisfying and testable even without multiplayer.

+We are **pinning a future extension (Option 3)** to include PvP combat *alongside* the dummy system.
+In this version, dummies would remain as optional boost pickups, while players could also melee each other for points or disruption.
+We'll explore this hybrid mode if there's time after MVP polish.